 of Education, authorized under Title IV of the Higher Education Act of 1965, as

 amended (HEA).
-These programs include: Federal Pell Grant, Teacher
+Title IV funds offered at NAU are: Federal Pell Grant, Teacher

 Education Assistance for College and Higher Education (TEACH Grant), Federal

-Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study (FWS), Federal
+Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study (FWS),

 Tribal Financial Need Analysis (FNA)